MurrayPHN/phn-exchange-docs/docs/general/minimum.md

 Once your administrator has connected the PHN Exchange to your general practice extracted data base, the PHN Exchange automatically;
 - creates individual practice areas within the PHN Exchange
-- populates information about practices in the praxctice profile
+- populates information about practices in the practice profile
 - configures to generate individual practice reports
 - uses the same login and password as the PATCAT system
-- presents a genera pracice report to each individual practice when they login to the system
+- presents a general practice report to each individual practice when they login to the system
 - only allows a practice to view their own data
 - automatically aggregates and averages all practices using the PHN Exchange to provide benchmarking
 - automatic PIP QI dashboarding for PHN administrators